 Recently, Hirst has focused his attention on sculptures of mythical creatures, such as winged-horses and unicorns.

 Johns’ work is largely experimental and process-oriented.
-He explains, “My experience of life is that it’s very fragmented; certain kinds of things happen, and in another place, a different kind of thing occurs,” he has explained.
-“I would like my work to have some vivid indication of those differences.”
+He explains, “My experience of life is that it’s very fragmented; certain kinds of things happen, and in another place, a different kind of thing occurs,” he adds, “I would like my work to have some vivid indication of those differences.”

 A graduate of the Yale School of Art and Architecture, Brice Marden has been described as “the most profound abstract painter of the past four decades”, by The New Yorker.
 He first exhibited his work in 1966 and has been steadily selling work since then.
 Known for his minimalist style early on, Marden later graduated to gestural abstraction in the 1980s.
 The paintings start out as drawings made with sticks.
-In 2008, Marden’s painting, Cold Mountain 1(Path), one of a series of paintings inspired by a Chinese Chinese Tang Dynasty Poet, sold for $9,602,500 at a Sotheby’s auction.
+In 2008, Marden’s painting, Cold Mountain 1(Path), one of a series of paintings inspired by a Chinese Tang Dynasty Poet, sold for $9,602,500 at a Sotheby’s auction.